sabry-awad97/learning_rust/Programming_Rust/chapter_6.md

 ```

 The range operator can also be used to produce various types of ranges, including end-exclusive (half-open) ranges, end-inclusive (closed) ranges, and full ranges.
 Only ranges that include a start value are iterable, as a loop must have somewhere to start.

+## Reference Operators

+There are two reference operators: & and &mut.
+These operators allow you to work with the memory address of a value rather than the value itself.
+The & operator creates an immutable reference to a value, while the &mut operator creates a mutable reference.

+In addition to these reference operators, there is also a unary \* operator.
+This operator is used to access the value pointed to by a reference.
+When you use the . operator to access a field or method of a reference, Rust automatically dereferences the reference for you.
+However, in some cases you may need to explicitly access the value pointed to by a reference.
+This is where the \* operator comes in.
+By using the \* operator, you can read or write the entire value that the reference points to.